kushthelearner/sysfoo/README.md

 This is a Sample Maven App.

 Test 01 - Build Triggers
+Test 02 - Test commit to main line